Volunteers in Mission / Disaster Response

 - 12/1-6 – Sager Brown (Jasper UMC), Byron Mann, firstname.lastname@example.org

-Local churches are vital as partners in Disaster Response Ministry.
+Local church involvement when disaster strikes is vital in assisting individuals and families affected.
+Disaster Response wants to help local churches understand how important they are as response partners in their community and in this ministry.
 We would love to come talk to your group, class, or church and begin a partnership that will make a meaningful difference when disaster strikes.
-Contact Janice at firstname.lastname@example.org or see “Blue Skies” below to see some of the possibilities.
+Contact Janice at email@example.com to find out more.

 ECHO Village in Eureka Springs recently added to list of UMVIM approved US Domestic Mission Sites